Effective Condition Number Bounds for Convex Regularization: Introduction

-It is not uncommon for the condition number to be large.
-For example, in the case of the finite difference matrix (see Example~\ref{ex:tv}) it is of order $\Omega(n)$, making the condition bounds trivial.
 While Renegar's condition number, defined by restricting the smallest singular value to a cone, can improve the bound, computing this condition number is not always practical.
 Using polarity~\eqref{eq:complement}, we get the following version of the bound that ensures that the right-hand side is always bounded by $n$.

 \begin{corollary} Let $C\subseteq\IR^n$ be a closed convex cone, and $\delta(C)$ the statistical dimension of $C$.
 Let $\vct A\in\IR^{n\times n}$ be non-singular.
 Then